By Lauren Hutton ’21 and Celine Turkyilmaz ’21

 Many organizations on campus similarly found creative ways to comply with health and safety restrictions while still encouraging voter turnout.
 The Colgate Republicans held weekly phone banks to encourage voter turnout on behalf of former Congressional Rep. Claudia Tenney, while the Colgate Vote Project organized and advertised Election Day transportation.

-Partnering with First Transit and the Office of Communications, the Colgate Vote Project bolstered accessibility to the local polling station at Hamilton Public Library.
+Partnering with First Transit and the Office of University Communications, the Colgate Vote Project bolstered accessibility to the local polling station at Hamilton Public Library.
 An additional cruiser stop supplemented traditional routes from the apartments, townhouses, and up the hill, explained co-president Eliza Lloyd ’22.

 “Many of the students registered in Madison County are on campus this fall,” she said.
 “So, this Election Day addition to the cruiser schedule played an important role in making voting attainable for these students.”